HMAsp/HMAsp/README.md

 ![logo](images/Spookyrumble_text.png)

-**Welcome to my portfolio, step in to my newfound world of development.**
+**Welcome to my Github, step in to my newfound world of development.**

 My is name **Hans** aka **Spookyrumble** and I am a 40 year old student of the Front-End development craft.
 After 20+ years working a variety of jobs which includes everything from fishing boats to service coordinator I decided I wanted to pursue a long forgotten dream of development.
 Life and family kind of put everything in the back seat for a while but here I am and I couldn't be happier!